“To drive traffic to your Shopify store and get great returns, you’ll need to pay for it.”

 Social media marketing is also about interacting with customers.

-This means replying to their comments, following them, liking the pictures they post about your business or products.
+This means replying to their comments on Instagram, etc., following them, liking the pictures they post about your business or products.
 An active engagement shows your commitment to be available and helpful.

 Pro tip: Launch a social media contest or a giveaway.
 Have the participants enter by liking and following your social media pages or signing up on your website.
 It’s a good way to build good followership, generate leads, and drive traffic to Shopify stores.